BiDAlab/TypeNet/README.md

 5) For more information, please contact: **atvs@uam.es**

-## DESCRIPTION OF BeCAPTCHA-Mouse BENCHMARK
+## DESCRIPTION OF TypeNet BENCHMARK
-BeCAPTCHA-Mouse benchmark contains 9K synthetic mouse trayectories generated with two methods:
+TypeNet benchmark contains the embedding vectors from 130K subjects during natural typing in both touchscreen virtual and physical keyboards scenarios.
+Aditionally, we provide a experimental protocol to reproduce the results obtained in Acien *et al.*.
+[1] work.

 **Method 1: Function-based Mouse Trajectory Synthesis**
 With this approach the mouse trajectories are generated according to three different trajectory shapes (linear, quadratic, and exponential) and three different velocity profiles (constant, logarithmic, and Gaussian).